 Current students at Minnesota:

-- Katy Weber, 3rd year (quantum group interpretations of matrix coefficients)
+- Katy Weber, 4th year (quantum group interpretations of matrix coefficients, statistical mechanics)

-- Andy Hardt, 2nd year (character theory for Hecke algebras)
+- Andy Hardt, 3rd year (character theory for Hecke algebras and monoid Hecke algebras)

-- Claire Frechette, 2nd year (automorphic forms and L-functions)
+- Claire Frechette, 3rd year (metaplectic forms and quantum groups)

 Graduate Students at MIT